SkepticMystic/chemondis-weather-api/README.md

 ## Overview

 This project deploys a Django REST API enabling users to fetch the current weather in any city.
-The results are cached for a configurable amount of time, to avoid hitting the OpenWeatherMap API too often.
+The data is pulled from [Open Weather Map](https://openweathermap.org).
+Results are cached for a configurable amount of time, to avoid hitting the upstream API too often.

 ## Requirements